HDFGroup/vol-log-based/case_studies/E3SM_IO.md

 * [Three cases from E3SM production runs](#three-cases-from-e3sm-production-runs)
 * [Performance Results](#performance-results)

-This case study uses [E3SM-IO](https://github.com/Parallel-NetCDF/E3SM-IO) to evaluet the performance of the HDF5 log-layout based VOL, compared with methods using other I/O libraries.
+This case study uses [E3SM-IO](https://github.com/Parallel-NetCDF/E3SM-IO) to evaluate the performance of the HDF5 log-layout based VOL, compared with methods using other I/O libraries.
 E3SM-IO is an I/O benchmark suite that measures the performance I/O kernel of [E3SM](https://github.com/E3SM-Project/E3SM), a state-of-the-science Earth system modeling,